-By now you’ve heard this advice hundreds, if not thousands, of times: You need to pull a free credit report at AnnualCreditReport.com at the very least once a year.
+Let’s get right to the point: You need to pull a free credit report at AnnualCreditReport.com at least once a year.

-This is an excellent way to make sure your identity has not been stolen.
-Also, mistakes in your credit report could unfairly damage your credit score.
+Doing so is an excellent way to make sure your identity has not been stolen.
+Also, you could discover mistakes in your credit report that could unfairly damage your credit score.

 2. Fill in the personal information form.
-The Web address for AnnualCreditReport.com begins with “https,” which tells me the site should be secure.
+The web address for AnnualCreditReport.com begins with “https,” which tells you the site should be secure.
 There are other assurances of security.
-For instance, it says that your Social Security number “will be encrypted for your protection.”
-You can also check a box to choose that only the last four digits will be visible when you get your credit report.
+For instance, it says your Social Security number “will be encrypted for your protection.”

-3. Next you pick which credit report you want to see.
+3. Pick which credit report you want to see.
 You’re entitled to one free report from each of the three big credit-reporting agencies — Equifax, Experian and TransUnion — every year.

 4. Answer some questions.
 When you choose a specific report, you will be sent to that credit-reporting agency’s website.
-You will be asked some questions so that TransUnion could verify that I was, in fact, me.
+You will be asked some questions so that the agency can verify your identity.
 You might want to have credit cards and loan account numbers handy, just in case you’re asked to produce them.

 The multiple-choice questions can be tricky.
 For instance, you might be asked things such as:

 6. When you’re done, click on “return to AnnualCreditReport.com.”
 If you want, you can ask for your other two reports.
-But because it’s good to review one of these reports every four months, I didn’t.
-You get only one free report from each of the big three credit bureaus a year, so generally it makes sense to spread out these requests.
+But it might make more sense to review one of these reports every four months.
+You get just one free report from each of the big three credit bureaus a year, so generally it makes sense to spread out these requests.

 For more tips on boosting your credit, check out: